Remg/GeneratorBundle/README.md

 $ php bin/console remg:regenerate:entity
 ```

-**NOTE:** Since this bundle can only generate code, and not manipulate existing code, this command will regenerate the entity from scratch without implementing any custom code that could live in the existing entity.
+**NOTE:** Since this bundle can only generate code, and not manipulate existing
+code, this command will regenerate the entity from scratch without implementing
+any custom code that could live in the existing entity.

 **No code can be lost.
-Each file generation checks if the target file already exists, and creates a timestamped backup of the file before generation.**
+Each file generation checks if the target file already
+exists, and creates a timestamped backup of the file before generation.**

 ## Under development

 * Repository generation.
+* Entity edition.
 * CRUD generation (handling embed form collections).

 ## License